-Could cause loss of traction or vehicle control, which could result in an accident, including an overturn or passenger ejection.
+Could cause loss of traction or vehicle control, which could result in an accident, including an overturn or passenger ejection (2-UP models).

 Do not operate on excessively rough, slippery or loose terrain until you have learned and practiced the skills necessary to control this vehicle on such terrain.